Use two applications of permethrin cream, seven days apart.

 Permethrin cream is available on prescription, or you can buy it without a prescription at a pharmacy.
 It is easy to apply and normally works well if used properly.

 To make sure this is the right treatment for you, before you start using permethrin cream it is important that your doctor or pharmacist knows:

-- If it is for a child or teenager under 18 years if age.
-Permethrin cream should only be used for scabies on the advice of a doctor in children under 2 years of age.
+- If it is for a child or a teenager under 18 years if age.
+In children under 2 years of age, permethrin cream should only be used for scabies on the advice of a doctor.
 It can be used for crab lice, only in adults.

 - If you have ever had an allergic reaction to a cream or ointment, or if you know you are allergic to chrysanthemums or flowering plants known as Compositae.